ajahne/blog/_drafts/2017-10-9-javascript-functions-part-1.md

 So in short, functions are reuable bits of code that you can call (invoke) at some point in your program to execute a specific task.

-### Declaring a function.
+### Declaring (i.e. creating) a function.
+To create a function we "declare" it.
 A function declaration is also called a function statement.
-This declaration also, "defines" our function and is thus a function definition.
+This declaration also "defines" our function and is thus a function definition.
 Yup, three ways to say the same thing!
 ```
 function myFirstFunction() {
   //space for world changing code!
 }
 ```

-### Invoking (calling) a function.
+### Invoking (i.e. calling) a function.
-Boom, simple, easy peasy...from our example above
+Boom, simple, easy peasy...from our example above let's invoke!
 ```
 myFirstFunction();
 ```